 - Obey All Speed Limits and Traffic Laws

 While a single moment of inattention, an isolated mistake, or the recklessness of someone else can easily result in collisions, simply following the three rules above can go a long way toward reducing the likelihood of being in an accident.

-However, if you are involved in an auto accident it may be beneficial to have a conversation with an experienced attorney prior to speaking with the insurance company.
+However, if you are involved in an auto accident it may be beneficial to have a conversation with an South Carolina car accident attorney prior to speaking with the insurance company.
 Consultations are free and you can contact Stewart Law Offices for an assessment of your situation and potential case.